lmakarov/boot2docker-vagrant/README.md

 While using SMB you have to control Vagrant from an elevated (run as admin) Git Bash shell.

+<a name="synced-folders-smb2"></a>
 **SMB2 (experimental option)**

 This is an experimental option.
-Compared to `smb`, `smb2` does not require running vagrant as admin.
+Compared to **SMB**, **SMB2** does not require running vagrant as admin and does not prompt for username and password.
+You will receive several "elevated command prompt" prompts which you accept.
-With this option Vagrant will automatically create a user, SMB share and mount it.
+Vagrant will automatically create a user, set correct file permissions, create the SMB share, and mount it.

 **Enabling rsync**